 Q:”Will I need to contact a researcher or Zukunftskolleg Fellow to support my application”

-A:”No. We only ask you to name a researchers or Fellows in your application form.
-Please use or website, the university catalogue or a web search engine to search for suitable research contacts at the University of Konstanz.
+A:”No. PLEASE DO NOTCONTACT A RESEARCHER OR ZUKUNFTSKOLLEG FELLOW IN ADVANCE!
+We only ask you to name researchers or Fellows in your application form.
+Please use our website, the university catalogue or a web search engine to search for suitable research contacts at the University of Konstanz.
 There is no need to contact researcher(s) at the University of Konstanz beforehand.

 Q: “I could not identify a current Fellow that matches my research interest, but could link up to other researchers at the University.
 Can I still apply?